ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

-The implications of the widespread recognition of "Elongineering" across the world would be interesting.
+The implication of the widespread recognition of "Elongineering" across the world would be interesting.
 There should be a surge of Elon Musk-style businesses around the world taking a highly effective approach to solving challenging global problems.
 Humanity can keep on pushing the frontier long after Elon Musk is gone.
 The future seems exciting and bright.

 &nbsp;&nbsp;